The Gap Nobody Filled: How GradBridge Is Building the Student Lending Category That Didn't Exist

 Most GTM frameworks start with channels, messaging, and conversion funnels.
 In regulated fintech, that sequence breaks down completely.

-Before GradBridge could reach a single student, Jen had to earn credibility with a sponsor bank, coordinate across servicing and origination partners, and establish relationships with schools as institutional distribution partners.
+Before GradBridge could reach a single student, Jen had to earn credibility with a sponsor bank, coordinate across servicing and origination partners, and establish relationships and schools as institutional distribution partners.
 Channels came last — not first.

 "It's not just about distribution and product.
 It's about building trust across all these different players across the ecosystem."